 The impact of the EU-ACME programme continues to grow, both among national and international societies.
 Judging from the increase in the number of requests we receive for accreditation of national and international activities, individual medical professionals become more aware of the significance of this initiative.

-In 2004 the European Association of Urology (EAU) and the EBU joined forces to promote Continuing Medical Education (CME) and Continuing Professional Development (CPD) amongst all urologists in Europe by creating a new committee: the EU-ACME (European Urology – Accredited Continuing Medical Education).
+Back in 2004, the European Association of Urology (EAU) and the European Board of Urology (EBU) joined forces to promote Continuing Medical Education (CME) and Continuing Professional Development (CPD) amongst all urologists in Europe by creating a new committee: the EU-ACME (European Urology – Accredited Continuing Medical Education).

 The first activity accredited within the EU-ACME programme was the Second joint meeting of ESPU and AAP held in Uppsala from June 15th-18th, 2005.
 This was a great success!

 The first accredited activity with organised attendance control through scanning the EU-ACME membership cards was the 7th Ankara Uro-Oncology Course held in Turkey from September 22nd-25th, 2005.

 Members of the EU-ACME committee endorsed the Consensus Statement for Independence and Funding of Continuing Medical Education(CME)/Continuing Professional Development (CPD) at the meeting, which took place on June 15th, 2018.

 The EU-ACME joined the International Academy for CPD Accreditation – a network of colleagues, dedicated to promoting and enhancing continuing professional development (CPD) accreditation systems throughout the world.
 It is also devoted to supporting the development, implementation, and evolution of CPD and continuing medical education (CME) accreditation systems.

 Cooperation with the European Board of Paediatric Urology (EBPU).